 The Collier County Metropolitan Planning Organization adopted a resolution endorsing the project.
 The next big step is the required Feasibility Study.
 Naples Pathways Coalition applied for a Local Legislative Funding Request for the estimated cost of the study with the encouragement and sponsorship of Senator Kathleen Passidomo.
 We were thrilled when Governor DeSantis signed this $250,000 funding into the budget for the 2020/2021 fiscal year!
-The Feasibility Study and Environmental Reviews of two priority segments will commence by June 2021.
+We have received the Notice to Proceed for the Feasibility Study and Environmental Reviews of two priority segments, and the work will commence by June 2021.

 Over the subsequent 12-15 months, engineers will be collecting and inventorying data, conducting public outreach, and developing an action plan.
 In addition to the feasibility study, Kimley-Horn will complete environmental reviews for two priority segments that will be identified through the feasibility study.
 Upon completion of the study, stakeholders will have a report with key milestones to guide the development of the Paradise Coast Trail.

 NPC has been working diligently to fast-track the trail's development and not wait on the typical improvement project time frame.
 We have successfully shaved five years from the planning process through our fundraising and the Legislative Funding Request.
+We are grateful to Collier County and the City of Naples for contributing to the required $100,000 Local Match, demonstrating broad community support for the PCT.
 We will continue to raise funds to continue moving this project along much faster than the norm.